 The following descriptions are a sample of courses you may take as a physics major.
 For a complete list of required courses, please review the academic catalog.

-This course is the first semester of a calculus-based introductory physics course for science majors.
+This course is the first semester of a calculus-based introductory physics course for engineering and science majors.
 Topics to be covered include kinematics, dynamics, energy and momentum, rotational motion, gravitation, equilibria, properties of materials, fluids, wave motion, sound, and simple harmonic oscillations.
 Emphasis will be placed on problem solving skills as well as conceptual understanding of the material.
 Lab is included in this course.
-Basic knowledge of trigonometry is assumed.
-Calculus is recommended.

 This course constitutes a survey of physics since 1900.
 Topics to be covered include special relativity, blackbody radiation, photoelectric effect, Compton scattering, quantum theory, wave-particle duality, DeBroglie waves, Bohr model of the atom, quantum mechanics and the Schrodinger equation in one dimension, Heisenberg uncertainty principle, quantization in many-electron atoms, statistical physics, lasers, X-ray spectra, molecular structure, solid state physics, nuclear structure, and nuclear reactions.
 No lab is required.

-This course offers a practical introduction to DC and AC circuits, filters, diodes, power supplies, transistors, operational amplifiers, and logic gates.
-Emphasis will be placed on both the mathematical methods and the "rules of thumb" used in everyday laboratory settings.
+This course offers a theoretical and practical introduction to DC and AC circuits.
+Topics covered include: analysis of linear circuits, circuit laws and theorems, DC responses of circuits; operational amplifies characteristics and applications, sinusoidal steady-state analysis and phasors, and sinusoidal steady-state power calculations.
+Emphasis will be placed on both the mathematical methods as well as the "rules of thumb" used in everyday laboratory settings.

 Electric and magnetic phenomena are discussed in terms of the fields of electric charges and currents.
 The use of Maxwell's equations in the interaction of fields and charges will be emphasized.
 Extensions to electromagnetic radiation and the interaction with matter will also be covered.
 No lab is required.